OpenAssetIO/OpenAssetIO/doc/README.md

 `html/index.html`.

 > Note: If you have issues pulling the container from GitHub, then you
-> can build the image locally using `make tag-docker`.
+> can build the image locally using `make docker-image`.
 This should then
 > be used for subsequent `make` invocations.

 ## Building manually